Annex 96 Subtasks

 A.3 Ontology Developments and Sufficiency Methods: This Activity will investigate semantic modelling techniques as a means of automating the process of discovery and utilization of flexible demand assets.
 Concepts of ‘digital ready for flexibility’ will be explored for potential incorporation in schemes such as the Smart Readiness Indicator.

-A.4 Platform Design and User Pilots: One or more minimum viable product (MVP) flexibility platforms will be developed, providing a place to inform the market of available flexibility assets.
+A.4 Platform Design and User Pilots: One or more minimum viable product (MVP) flexibility platforms will be developed.
 The platform(s) will instantiate user roles for one or more relevant markets.
 User testing will be performed with representative stakeholders.

 Subtask B: Flexible Demand Aggregation